 What are your thoughts on architecture within the UAE region and how does it compare to the rest of the world?

 Likewise, over the past forty or so years, the UAE region has witnessed huge GDP growth.
-Although there are differences in the economic models – the Chinese model being fueled by manufacturing, the Emirati model being fueled by mineral wealth – there are however similarities both in terms of the social and economic change that the respective booms have brought, and in terms of the recent drive towards diversified service economies in both nations.
-There is also common ground in that both regions are led by proud leader that want to contribute to the well-being of their people.
+Although there are differences in the economic models – the Chinese model is fueled by manufacturing, the Emirati model being fueled by mineral wealth – there are however similarities both in terms of the social and economic change that the respective booms have brought and in terms of the recent drive towards diversified service economies in both nations.
+There is also common ground in that both regions are led by a proud leader that wants to contribute to the well-being of their people.

 To know more about how the architecture sector is Embracing localization, click here